 Since then the performance output has skyrocketed to 93% compared to 24% in the past When it didn’t have such an advanced AI algorithm.

-Next Big Thing in AI for Space Exploration
+Next Big Thing for AI in Space Exploration

 Out of the two celestial neighbors; Venus and Mars, the latter provides the best-suited surface for humans to colonize.
 Venus having a temperature, scorching enough to melt lead, might not be the best fit to look for our next home.
 On the other hand, a smaller deserted ball of red soil and evidence of water is the closest thing we have for a new home.